To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities: Discussion

 While AGNs can vary dramatically, the frequency of the large fluctuations occuring over timescales of under a year is very small.
 In a survey of SDSS quasars, \citet{macleod12} found that a change in the $g$ band (or in a filter of similar wavelength) of $|\Delta m_g| > 1 \rm ~mag$ in a period of less than 150~d has an occurrence rate of $P \sim 8\times10^{-6}$.
 ASASSN-18jd peaks in $g$ band with roughly $\Delta m_g \simeq 1 \rm ~mag$, but because of host contamination, the true $\Delta m_g$ is likely larger.
 Furthermore, a change in NUV magnitudes of $|\Delta m| > 3.5 \rm ~mag$, the approximate difference between the measured brightest \textit{Swift} \textit{UVM}2 and the archival \textit{GALEX} NUV magnitude, even on the timescale of 1$-$5 years, has an occurrence rate of $P<2\times10^{-6}$, the sensitivity limit of the survey in \citet{macleod12}.
 In our case, the difference between our \textit{Swift} and archival \textit{GALEX} photometry is $\sim$8 years, but it is likely safe to assume that the NUV flux increased on roughly the same timescale as the optical flux.
 This makes it unlikely that ASASSN-18jd can be attributed to ``normal'' AGN variability.

-There are the more dramatic changing-look AGNs (e.g., \citealt{shappee14,macleod16}) which can have large photometric variation and also small, short-timescale fluctuations, similar to ASASSN-18jd.
-However, changing-look AGNs have spectra typical of ``normal'' AGNs, while ASASSN-18jd does not. \citet{lawrence16} found a sample of ``hypervariable'' AGNs with $|\Delta m_g| > 1.5 \rm ~mag$ on timescales of 5$-$10 years, and they attribute some of these flares to changes in accretion state and some to microlensing. \citet{graham17} found a similar population of hypervariable AGNs on shorter timescales of 1$-$3 years, which they attribute to microlensing and stellar activity, like SNe, stellar-mass BH mergers, and even ``slow TDEs'', occuring within the AGNs, rather than intrinsic variability of the AGNs.
+\citet{lawrence16} found a sample of ``hypervariable'' AGNs with $|\Delta m_g| > 1.5 \rm ~mag$ on timescales of 5$-$10 years, and they attribute some of these flares to changes in accretion state and some to microlensing. \citet{graham17} found a similar population of hypervariable AGNs on shorter timescales of 1$-$3 years, which they attribute to microlensing and stellar activity, like SNe, stellar-mass BH mergers, and even ``slow TDEs'', occuring within the AGNs, rather than intrinsic variability of the AGNs.
+There are the dramatic changing-look AGNs (e.g., \citealt{shappee14,macleod16}) which can have large photometric variations on timescales as short as months \citep{trakhtenbrot19} accompanied by the appearance of a strong UV/optical continuum and broad emission lines.
+Rapid turn-on events and changing-look LINERs (e.g., \citealt{gezari17,yan19,frederick19}) show similarly large photometric changes, a transient blue continuum, and broad emission lines, though their host galaxies show no evidence for AGN activity prior to this change.
+However, changing-look events have spectral lines typical of ``normal'' AGNs and lack the strong \ion{He}{ii} and \ion{N}{iii} seen in the spectra of ASASSN-18jd (e.g., NGC 5548, \citealt{dietrich93}), implying that ASASSN-18jd is distinct from a changing-look event.